cloudberrydb/bootcamp/101-cbdb-tutorials/data-loading.md

 </code></pre>
 </blockquote>

-<p>Greenplum moves data from the gzip files into the load table in the database.
+<p>Cloudberry moves data from the gzip files into the load table in the database.
 In a production environment, you could have many gpfdist processes running, one on each host or several on one host, each on a separate port number. </p>
 </li>
 <li>
 <p>Examine the errors briefly.
 (The \x on psql meta-command changes the display of the results to one line per column, which is easier to read for some result sets.)</p>